***The Community Development and Public Works offices (919 Palm St.) are CLOSED until further notice***

 - For Engineering permit inquiries, please email email@example.com

-- Once the review has been completed, the City will return the plans and other correspondence to applicants via courier or mail at the applicant’s request.
+- Once the review has been completed, the City will return the plans and other correspondence to applicants via courier or USPS.

-- Building Permits that are ready to issue will have all final docs emailed to the applicant for signature.
+- Building Permits that are ready to issue will have all final documents emailed to the applicant for signature.

-- Payment for fees can be made via check mailed to our office, or credit card over the phone.
+- Payment for fees can be made via the online portal, by check mailed to our office, or credit card over the phone.

-- Once final signed documents have been received, the City will send all approved plans and associated supporting docs to the applicant via courier or USPS.
+- Once final signed documents have been received, the City will send all approved plans and associated supporting documents to the applicant via courier or USPS.

 - City staff in all departments are available by email and phone by accessing the directory listed here.

-On a related note, we have been ramping up our efforts to enable online submittals and payments as well as conducting digital plan review for our staff with Bluebeam.
+On a related note, we have been ramping up our efforts to enable digital plan review for our staff with Bluebeam.
 Our teams have been diligently working to configure and test the various components to ensure they are ready to release to the public for use.
 We have also been working with our plan review consultants to allow for electronic submittals directly to their office from the applicant teams.
 More information will follow when we are ready to launch these new features to our customers.

 We are committed to delivering the best services possible and truly appreciate your patience and understanding in these uncharted times.
 As always, please feel free to reach out if there’s anything we can help with.